JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 !!! tip "There aren't many entropies, really."
-    A crucial thing to clarify, is that many quantities that are named as entropies (e.g., permutation entropy ([`entropy_permutation`](@ref)), the wavelet entropy [`entropy_wavelet`](@ref), etc.), are _not really new entropies_.
-They are in fact new probability estimators.
+    A crucial thing to clarify is that many quantities that are named as entropies (e.g., permutation entropy [`entropy_permutation`](@ref), wavelet entropy [`entropy_wavelet`](@ref), etc.), are _not really new entropies_.
+They are new probability estimators.
 They simply devise a new way to calculate probabilities from data, and then plug those probabilities into formal entropy formulas such as the Shannon entropy.
+The probability estimators are smartly created so that they elegantly highlight important aspects of the data relevant to complexity.

-While in Entropies.jl we provide convenience functions like [`entropy_wavelet`](@ref), they really aren't anything more than 3-lines-of-code wrappers that call [`entropy_shannon`](@ref) with the appropriate [`ProbabilityEstimator`](@ref).
+    While in Entropies.jl we provide convenience functions like [`entropy_wavelet`](@ref), they really aren't anything more than 2-lines-of-code wrappers that call [`entropy_shannon`](@ref) with the appropriate [`ProbabilityEstimator`](@ref).

-    There are only a few exceptions to this rule, which are quantities that are able to compute Shannon entropies via alternate means, without explicitly computing some probability distributions, such as [TODO ADD EXAMPLE].
+    There are only a few exceptions to this rule, which are quantities that are able to compute Shannon entropies via alternate means, without explicitly computing some probability distributions, such as [`entropy_kraskov`](@ref).

 ### Complexity measures